 Contact Paul Davis for all your property damage needs.
 (330) 220-2002

-- Report the damage to your insurance company as soon as you can.
+- Report the damage to your insurance company as soon as you possibly can.

 Water Damage Tips

-You have suffered a water loss.
-While you are waiting for Paul Davis to arrive, listed below are helpful tips to help deal with the damage:
+You’ve suffered a water loss.
+While you are waiting for help to arrive, below are some tips to help deal with the damage:

-- Water Source: It is important to shut off the water.
-For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.
+- Water Source: It is important to turn off the water.
+For most, the main shut-off valve is located either in your garage or utility room, or outside, next to your water meter.

-- Carpeting: Blot soaked carpet with clean, white towels.
-Remove all colored rugs or Oriental rugs from wet wall-to-wall carpet.
+- Carpeting: Blot wet carpet with clean, white towels.
+Remove Oriental rugs or other colored rugs from wet wall-to-wall carpet.

 Fire Damage Tips

-- Carpets: Avoid being on carpet if possible.
-Do not use “do-it-yourself” home carpet cleaners.
+- Carpets: Avoid being on carpet if at all possible.
+Do not use “DIY” home carpet cleaners.

-- Walls/Ceilings: Don’t wipe or attempt to wash ceilings or other absorbent surfaces.
+- Walls/Ceilings: Don’t attempt to wash or wipe ceilings and other absorbent surfaces.

 - Furnace: Change the air conditioner or furnace filter if the blower is operating.
 Tape double pieces of cheesecloth over air registers with masking tape.

-- Plants: Clean plants with mild soap and water, cleaning both sides of the leaves.
+- Plants: Wash plants with water and mild soap, cleaning both sides of the leaves.

 - Windows: Open windows to ventilate the area when possible.

-If your home or business is damaged by water, fire, mold, storm or other disaster, Call Paul!
+If your business or home is damaged by fire, storm, water, mold or other disaster, Call Paul!